DanielMFernandes/CCNA_Course_Notes/Course_Notes/Standard_Access_Control_Lists.md

 WHAT ARE ACLs

 - ACLs (Access Control Lists) have multiple uses
-- In DAY 34 and DAY 35, we will focus on ACL’s from a security perspective
 - ACLs function as a “packet filter” - instructing the ROUTER to ALLOW or DENY specific traffic
 - ACLs can filter traffic based on:
     - SOURCE / DESTINATION IP ADDRESSES